Testimony (Volkov book): Recycled material

+This claim could be investigated by studying the paper leaves of the original typescript, but Volkov has strictly prohibited such an investigation.

 Supporters of the book's authenticity offer two explanations for the recycled material.
 First, they assert Shostakovich's profound musical memory allowed him to recite long passages verbatim.
 Secondly, they note that not all the pages which Shostakovich signed are of recycled material.
 In particular, he signed the first page of the book, which contains unrecycled and controversial material, as well the first page of the third chapter.

-The two extra signatures were addressed by Fay in her 2002 book.
+Fay addressed the two extra signatures in her 2002 book.
 According to her, Shostakovich did not sign the first page of the typescript.
 His signature is only found on the third page, which again consists entirely of recycled material.
 However, when Henry Orlov examined the original manuscript in August, 1979, he stated that all the signatures were in the first pages of the chapters:

 Fay did not examine the original typescript but probably an edited copy distributed illicitly by the Finnish translator of Testimony, Seppo Heikinheimo.

 Important also is the way Volkov claims to have assembled the manuscript.
 As he writes in the preface to Testimony, Volkov's interviews with Shostakovich consisted of questions to which the composer provided "brief" and "reluctant" answers, and which Volkov compiled in a "mound of shorthand notes."
 These fragmented notes were then "divided up [and] combined as seemed appropriate."
 Thus, even if we accept that Shostakovich had a photographic memory, we are still left with the notion that Volkov transcribed the composer's memories in personal shorthand, shuffled and re-shuffled these "penciled scribbles" (Volkov's term), and managed to reproduce entire paragraphs of previously published material verbatim, right down to the original typography and layout.
-Such things as blacked out passages, passages pasted over, and passages covered by correction tape in the circulated and photocopied typescripts could be reconstructed or investigated by an examination of the original typescript, which has been strictly prohibited by the author.
+Such things as blacked-out passages, passages pasted over, and passages covered by correction tape in the circulated and photocopied typescripts could be reconstructed or investigated by an examination of the original typescript, which has been strictly prohibited by the author.

 Shostakovich and Volkov

-A second argument against the book is that Volkov did not meet Shostakovich often enough to have received the material.
+A second argument against the book concerns the claim that Volkov did not meet Shostakovich often enough to have received the material.
 Shostakovich's widow, Irina, has stated that Volkov met him only three or four times.
-His ill-health at the time meant that she rarely left him, so that she would have known about any other meetings.
+His poor health at the time meant that she rarely left him, so that she would have known about any other meetings.
+Irina Shostakovich commented in 2000 on the plausibility of Volkov's statements about meetings between himself and Shostakovich: